 The Council's Environmental Footprint

-We are committed to reducing our use of harmful natural resources.
 We regularly monitor our energy use and set ourselves annual carbon reduction targets.
-We produce an annual Emissions Report and have a Climate Change Action Plan which sets out all of the actions we are taking to reduce our carbon emissions.
+We produce an annual Emissions Report which sets out all of the actions we are taking to reduce our carbon emissions.

 Continuous Service Improvement